 This Halloween why not make some tasty and easy DIY caramel apples?
 They make a wonderful Autumn and Halloween treat and are just as simple to prepare as their red candied cousins.
 My mouth waters when I think about homemade caramel coated apples!
-I have all the details for how to make caramel apples on a stick, so read on for the best caramel apples recipe.
+I have all the details for how to make caramel apples on a stick, so read on for the best caramel apples recipe to make this fall season.

 Ingredients for Homemade Caramel Coated Apples

-As well as the apples and wooden popsicle sticks, you need a few other ingredients.
+As well as the best apples (whichever are your favourite apples) and wooden popsicle sticks, you need a few other ingredients.

 Take your pick from light or dark brown sugar.
 Each one offers a slightly different flavour.
 Dark brown sugar has a richer flavour like molasses.
 White sugar would also work but it doesn’t offer the same softness or depth of sweet flavour.